southsidedean/hands-on-with-terraform-on-linux/README.md

-# Getting Started with Terraform
+# Hands-on With Terraform on Linux

 Infrastructure as code (IaC) enables you to create, manage, provision and destroy infrastructure, programmatically and on demand.
 IaC, a key pillar in the culture of DevOps, offers several advantages to manual operations.